2019 Jersey City shooting: Victims

 The assailants killed 40-year-old Detective Joseph Seals, who had been a police officer since 2006; 33-year-old female store owner Mindy Ferencz, a mother of three; 49-year-old employee Douglas Miguel Rodriguez, who was originally from Ecuador; and 24-year-old male rabbinical student Moshe Deutsch, who was a customer of the store.
+In addition to these victims, the assailants were identified as suspects in the December 7 murder of 34-year-old Jersey City resident Michael Rumberger in nearby Bayonne.

 Two officers, one male and one female, were wounded in the shootout and were released from the hospital the same day.
 A wounded man escaped out the back door of the store.
 He was treated at Jersey City Medical Center, and released the same day.

 Assailants

 On December 11, the shooters, both of whom were killed by police during the siege, were identified as David Nathaniel Anderson (age 47) and his girlfriend Francine Graham (age 50).

 Anderson and Graham were suspects in the murder of Uber driver Michael Rumberger in Bayonne the weekend prior to the attack, on December 7.
 Rumberger's blood was found on a Bible that belonged to the assailants, and his DNA was on their clothes and one weapon.
 Anderson and Graham had Googled the meaning of the surname "Rumberger".
 According to Michael Rumberger's family, he was not Jewish.

 Anderson and Graham were also suspects in an incident a week before the Jersey City shooting, when on December 3, two shots were fired at a vehicle which was being driven by a person who was clearly identifiable as being Jewish, on U.S. Route 1/9 near Newark and Elizabeth, New Jersey.
 The vehicle's rear window was shot out.
 Graham's phone was in the area at the time of the shooting, and it was later determined the ballistics matched a gun linked to the two assailants.

 Anderson and Graham bought a number of weapons, and trained to use them in Ohio; video footage showed the pair undertaking target practice with long guns in Austintown, Ohio, on December 1, 2019.
 Before they engaged in the attack, they researched another possible attack on a Jewish community center in Bayonne.
 Video footage showed Anderson and Graham appearing to scout the JC Kosher Supermarket several times in the week leading up to the attack, including a drive-by an hour and a half before the shooting; authorities ultimately concluded the attack had been planned for months, and that during their reconnaissance, the attackers had entered the JC Supermarket on at least one occasion.